Canon 1D vs Ricoh GR II

 - More modern: Reflects 13 years and 8 months of technical progress since the 1D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the GR II comes out slightly ahead of the 1D (13 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the GR II emerges as the winner of the match-up (14 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 1D or the GR II perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.